 In 2005, ROW Entertainment made a major acquisition by purchasing the record label Koch Entertainment.
 After that, it was reorganized and became the Entertainment One Income Fund.
 Her new logo contained a monogram of the letter “e” and the number 1.
 In the center was a red unit formed from two rectangles.
 A gray line was drawn perpendicular to its vertical part, which served as the beginning of an open ring of the same color.

 This part of the logo was significantly larger than the “Entertainment One” lettering.
-The wordmark was located to the emblem’s right and divided into two lines with left alignment.
+The wordmark was positioned to the right of the emblem and divided into two lines, left-aligned.
 The designers made both words black and used the same sans-serif font.

 2009 – 2010